tomeru/inferReward/README.md

 # inferReward

-This README outlines the details of a model for an infant development experiment run by Elizabeth Spelke, Shari Liu and Tomer Ullman.
+This README outlines the details of a probabilistic programming model for an infant development experiment run by Shari Liu, Tomer Ullman and Elizabeth Spelke.

 ## Prerequisites